microsoft/Relation-Aware-Global-Attention-Networks/README.md

 This technique applied on person re-identification task had been accepted by CVPR'20.
 - [Relation-aware Global Attention for Person Re-identification](https://arxiv.org/pdf/1904.02998.pdf)

+We hope this technique of Relation-aware Global Attention to bring benefits for more computer vision tasks and inspire more works.

 If you find our paper and repository useful, please cite our paper: